Watts, Los Angeles: Schools

 King Drew Magnet High School of Medicine and Science opened in bungalows of Jordan in 1982.
 In 1999 it moved to a standalone campus in Willowbrook.

-In May 2013 Wiegand Avenue Elementary School became the first school in California from which a principal was ordered removed in response to the state's 2010 "trigger law," which compels the dismissal of a school administrator on petition of a majority of parents.
+In May 2013, Wiegand Avenue Elementary School became the first school in California from which a principal was ordered to be removed in response to the state's 2010 "trigger law," which compels the dismissal of a school administrator on petition of a majority of parents.
 As a result of the pending loss of principal Irma Cobian, 21 of 22 teachers asked for transfer to other schools.

 Public libraries

 A Watts public library was established in 1913, with Maud Walton as the first librarian and Bessie Hunt as the second.
 In the same year the city received word that its application for construction of a new Carnegie Library had been approved.
 The cornerstone of the library was laid in January 1914.
 In 1914 the library moved into a newly built Carnegie library.
 Los Angeles annexed Watts in 1926, so the library became the Watts Branch of the Los Angeles library system.
 In 1957 voters approved a library branch bond, and a 3600 sqft Watts Branch opened in 1960.
 In 1991 the Los Angeles City Council approved a measure, backed by the Friends of the Watts Branch Library, the 15th District Council Office, and the Community Redevelopment Agency (CRA) of the City of Los Angeles, to build a new library as a part of the 1.3 acre Watts Civic Center. $1.3 million from Proposition 1, the branch library facility bond issue of 1989, funded the construction of the new Watts library.
-On June 25, 1996 the city council voted to name the library after Alma Reaves Woods, a woman in the community who encouraged reading and library usage.
+On June 25, 1996, the city council voted to name the library after Alma Reaves Woods, a woman in the community who encouraged reading and library usage.
 James C. Moore, AIA & Associates designed the current Watts Library, which opened on June 29, 1996.
 Los Angeles Public Library operates the Alma Reaves Woods–Watts Branch.

 Community service

 CicLAvia Tour

-On January 22, 2012, the popular cycling event called CicLAvia took place in south L.A.'s Central-Alameda neighborhood to the Watts Towers.
+On January 22, 2012, the popular cycling event called CicLAvia took place in south L.A.'s Central–Alameda neighborhood to the Watts Towers.
 Volunteers were excited to hold an event close to the CicLAvia events in downtown L.A.
 The event was meant to encourage civic engagement.
 Throughout the group of volunteers the diversity was large.
 Cyclists took photos for a "crowd-source" map made up of photos and recordings by the cyclists.